BrianWill/japanese_vocab/input.md

 - A beginner or intermediate learner often won't know enough vocabulary or kanji to get even the gist of the story from Japanese subtitles.
 - Just turning off subtitles isn't a great option either because a beginner or intermediate learner watching without subtitles would usually miss most of what is being said and wouldn't be able to follow the story.
 - It's hard to concentrate on the Japanese audio while reading English subtitles (in fact, processing two languages at once is extremely difficult even if you already have mastered both languages).
 Furthermore, to the extent that parts of a Japanese and English sentence correspond, they tend to do so in reverse order, so for longer sentences, the part of the English translation currently displayed on screen often doesn't match what is currently being said in the Japanese audio.
 On top of this, translators often take large liberties, such that the English subtitltes do not accurately convey the original meaning or the way in which the original meaning was expressed.
-- Most video sources don't provide the option to display Japanese and English subtitles simulteously (and besides, again, processing two written languages adds even more mental overhead that distracts from listening).
+- Most video sources don't provide the option to display English and Japanese subtitles simulteously, making it impossible to check the English subtitles for understanding while also checking the Japanese subtitles for words you missed.
+(Again though, exercising this option where available isn't optimal because processing two written languages adds even more mental overhead that distracts from listening.)

-Sadly then, beginner and intermediate learners can't just watch TV and movies as normal to get much language value from them.
-What can work, though, is using short (2 to 5 minute) excerpts from shows and movies for repeated practice.
+Sadly then, beginner and intermediate learners can't just watch TV and movies as normal for entertainment to get much language value from them.

+What can work, though, is using TV and movie excerpts (as short as 1 or 2 minutes) for repeated listening and intensive reading practice.
 The chosen excerpts should generally have these qualities:

 - Avoid the adverse factors listed above: heavy accents, use of slang, shouting, dialogue drowned out in the sound mix, *etc.* Look for extended dialogue scenes where the characters calmly take turns saying their lines.
 - Accurate subtitles should be available in both Japanese and English, preferably in a form where both can be displayed simultaneously and copy-pasted (useful when you want to get a machine translation).
 - It helps if the dialogue scenes have a modicum of visual interest.
 The images don't actually have to relate directly to what's being said: rather, they just need to provide visual cues that help you track where you are in the dialogue.
-Even just regularly-paced camera cuts between the characters can help a great deal.
+(Even just regularly-paced camera cuts between the characters can help a great deal.)

 Unfortunately, the TV and movies that fit these criteria may not be your favorites or even in your preferred genres.
-Particularly in anime, there's almost an inverse relationship between quality and appropriateness for learners: the better the anime, often the harder it is to understand due to diverse, complex dialogue, extended action set pieces with shouting and loud sounds and music, and other adverse qualities.
+Particularly in anime, there's almost an inverse relationship between quality and appropriateness for learners: the better the anime, often the harder it is to understand due to diverse, complex dialogue, extended action set pieces with shouting and loud sounds and music, and other learner-hostile qualities.
 So until you reach an advanced level, you may have to venture outside of your normal zone of interest to find appropriate content.

 Because TV and movies are "native" content rather than "comprehensible input" designed explicitly for learners, they do not fit exactly in the listening and reading practice dichotomy.
 Even the easiest TV and movie content will generally have many new words and phrases for a beginner or intermediate learner, so you probably will need to fully analyze the transcript a few times to fully understand it.
 However, the whole point of using this content is for listening, so you should also watch each excerpted story multiple times without subtitles.

-Full understanding may require more repetitions than normal listening practice, but feel free to drop a story once it bores you, even if you never fully "master" the content.
-For example, if you only understand 30% of a story on your first listen, maybe you'll understand 70-80% after several repetitions, but reaching 100% may require dozens of additional repetitions.
-Rather than bang your head against this wall, you're probably better off moving on to other content.
-Don't worry: the exercise still has great value even when you fall short of full understanding.
+Like for listening practice, an excerpt should be repeated no more than three or four times, and the repetitions should be spread out over a few days or weeks.
+Even if you don't fully understand the excerpt by the last repetition, don't worry: the exercise still has great value even when you fall short of full understanding.

+## Vocabulary tracking and drilling

+The key feature of this program is to track the words you encounter in your listening and reading content.
+When a word becomes reasonably well-known to you (but not necessarily mastered), you can "archive" the word such that it is no longer highlighted in the subtitles and will be filtered from vocab drills by default.
+This tracking provides two key benefits:

+1. You can track your progress in the language by the number of words you have encountered and archived.
+2. You can assess the difficulty of a piece of content based on the number and proportion of unarchived words it contains.

+For drilling, follow four rules:

+1. **Drill only the words that you have encountered recently in listening or reading.**
+2. **For words and kanji with multiple meanings and pronunciations, focus only on the meanings and pronunciations used in the stories.**
+3. **Do not test yourself on the words**: drilling is an opportunity to get systematic repeated exposure, so just seeing and hearing the word with its definition is sufficient.
+4. **Drill an individual word no more than 10-20 times total in your lifetime.** You most likely won't master a word after just 10 to 20 drills, but the goal of vocab drilling should not be to master words but rather to make the words more familiar.

+Real mastery of words only comes through encounters in meaningful context, but by drilling words to a certain level of familiarity, each subsequent individual contextual encounter becomes much more impactful.
+In other words, drilling a word can 'prime' you for when you later encounter it in your listening or reading practice or in the wild.

+## Kana and Kanji

+For how to approach the writing system, see [the writing system](writing.md).

 ## Grammar study